vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/01_Contents.md

 On Waking Up (prabodhanam) 51
 Before dawn 51
 Before one's husband 52
-Meditation (devatädhyānam) 52
+Meditation (devatādhyānam) 52
 What may or may not be seen (darśaniyānyadarśanīyāni ca) 54
 Household Tasks (1) 58
 Preparing the grain (dhānyasamskārādi) 58
-Cleaning the house (gṛhasammärjanādikam) 59
+Cleaning the house (gṛhasammārjanādikam) 59
 Smearing with cow-dung (gomayenånulepanam); the goddess Śri 59
 Worship of the threshold (dehalīpūjā) 63 Delegating housework 64